Ordinary Time: September 10th

 - A single phrase from a sermon effected St. Nicholas' conversion and made him a saint.
 An excellent example of the power of God's word!
 Christ once said, "Not by bread alone does man live, but by every word that proceeds from the mouth of God."
 In other terms: Bread nourishes one's physical life, the word of God nourishes one's supernatural life.
 Recall the parable of the sower about the seed that fell on good ground and produced abundant returns-a parable explained by Jesus Himself.
 The seed is the word of God.
 This point is particularly important.
 The word of God is seed containing limitless vitality.
 It does not yet live, but requires the good earth to burst into life, to become a living, growing plant.
 Spend some time today meditating on the words of the Gospel and praying that God will bring similar fruit from your life and make you a saint.

-- Read another account of St. Nicholas' life here.
+- Read another account of St. Nicholas' life from The Catholic Encyclopedia.

 - St. Nicholas had a great love for the Holy Souls.
 He would offer Mass, pray and do penance for them so they could more quickly enter Heaven.
 Why not offer up a Mass or pray the Rosary today.